helanga/Election_Analysis/README.md

 If the automation success using Python, the same automation will be applied to audit other not only congressional district but also senatorial districts and local elections.

+Mainly, the project contains 2 parts:
+1) Candidate wise vote cast analysis
+   In this part, python script calculates:
+   - Total number of votes cast
+   - list of candidates
+   - Total number of votes for each candidate
+   - Percentage of votes for each candidate
+   - The winner of election based on popular vote

+2) County wise vote cast Analysis
+  Python script will give output:
+   - Total number of votes cast on each county
+   - Percentage of votes cast on each county
+   - Highest county Turnout

 ## Election-Audit Results
 - How many votes were cast in this congressional election?